ircv3/ircv3-specifications/core/capability-negotiation.md

 The `draft/` vendor namespace may be used when the working group is considering specifications.
 However, vendor names should be preferred.

+While capabilities are in draft status, they may need to be given a new identifier, to prevent clients from negotiating incompatible versions.
+When updating a draft capability name, the typical method is to add `-0.x` to the name, where `x` is a version number.
+For example:
+`draft/foo` would become `draft/foo-0.2`, and so on.

 ### Standardised capabilities

 Standardised capabilities have no vendor namespace, and are listed on the